 Caroline Gilfillan was brought up in a sleepy Sussex town and as soon as possible escaped to Paris, where she lived in a garret close to the Louvre.
 She spent her formative years in east London writing, playing drums and singing in soulful bands.
 In between her creative projects she worked in publishing and education.
 She gained an MA in Creative Writing from Lancaster University.
 A fiction writer, poet, and dramatist, she was selected for the Norfolk Escalator scheme for fiction writers, and awarded a grant from Arts Council England.

-She’s also a singer/songwriter, performing in semi-acoustic duos Further to Fly (with Debs Williams), and G and T (with Anni Tracy).
+She’s also a singer/songwriter, performing solo and in the semi-acoustic duo Further to Fly, with Debs Williams.

 She can be contacted via the contact page of this website.